-Bullying is behaviour that hurts someone else – such as name calling, hitting, pushing, spreading rumours, threatening or undermining someone.
+Bullying is intentional behaviour that hurts someone else.
+It includes name calling, hitting, pushing, spreading rumours, threatening or undermining someone.

 It can happen anywhere – at school, at home or online.
 It's usually repeated over a long period of time and can hurt a child both physically and emotionally.

 Bullying can take different forms.
 It could include:

 - physical bullying: hitting, slapping or pushing someone